 Median 1 bedroom apartment = $1,075

 Renters who are seeking a tranquil neighborhood populated mainly by apartments and single family homes should look at Lincoln Square.
-This northwest side neighborhood not only presents considerable savings on 1 bedroom apartment rents, but it also provides a hefty serving of pleasant neighborhood amenities on top of its affordability.
+This Far North side neighborhood not only presents considerable savings on 1 bedroom apartment rents, but it also provides a hefty serving of pleasant neighborhood amenities on top of its affordability.
 The CTA Brown line runs through the heart of the neighborhood, as well as several CTA bus routes, so getting around town is possible via public transportation.
 Lincoln Square is supremely walkable, too.
 Renters in Lincoln Square apartments can walk to the pedestrian-friendly square, located along N. Lincoln Ave, and appreciate its small town vibe and many small businesses up close.

 Median 1 bedroom apartment rental price = $1,125